VeraYangJialei/VeraYangJialei.github.io/index.md

 ## Welcome to Vera's Blog❀❀❀

 Only vera can use the [EDITOR](https://github.com/VeraYangJialei/verayang.github.io/edit/master/index.md) to maintain and preview the content for this website.
 Please don't press this if you are not Vera.
 Thank you.
+But you can still give it a try to see if you can log in my account.
+2333

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+If you also want to see vera's vlog, you can check it out by pressing this [Vera's Bilibili Space](https://space.bilibili.com/42469907/)

 ### Markdown